 What area is open to fishing?

 The Chitina Subdistrict Personal Use Salmon Fishery is restricted to all waters of the mainstem Copper River from the downstream edge of the Chitina-McCarthy Bridge downstream to an east-west line crossing the Copper River about 200 yards upstream of Haley Creek marked by ADF&G regulatory markers.
-All tributaries to the Copper River, including the Chitina River, are closed to subsistence fishing.
+All tributaries to the Copper River, including the Chitina River, are closed to personal use fishing.

 When may fish be taken?

-The Chitina Personal Use Salmon Fishery is open from June 7 through August 31 only during periods established by emergency order, based on salmon escapement estimates from the Miles Lake sonar.
+The Chitina Subdistrict Personal Use Salmon Fishery is open from June 7 through August 31 only during periods established by emergency order based on salmon escapement estimates from the Miles Lake sonar.
 The fishery remains open 24/7 by regulation September 1 through September 30.
-ALWAYS check the recorded numbers, schedule website, or ADF&G office before going to fish.
+ALWAYS check the recorded phone numbers, schedule page, or ADF&G office before going to fish.